soupi/learn-haskell-blog-generator/src/06-errors_and_files/03-exceptions.md

 >    feel free to browse it, but don't worry about trying to memorize all the extensions.

-This example, of course, is an example that would work much better using `Either` and separating the division and printing à la 'functional core, imperative shell'.
-But as an example it works.
+Of course, this example would work much better using `Either` and separating the division and printing à la 'functional core, imperative shell'.
+But as an example, it works.
-We have created a custom exception and handled it specifically outside an `IO` block.
+We created a custom exception and handled it specifically outside an `IO` block.
 However, we have not handled exceptions that might be raised by `putStrLn`.
-What if, for example, for some reason we close the `stdout` handle before this block:
+What if, for example, for some reason, we close the `stdout` handle before this block:

 ```hs
 main :: IO ()